smotti/TFWWorkbench/README.md

   you SHOULD provide the original value(s) as well.
 For example when modifying a vendor's "sold" lists you have to include every item of that list (simply copy it from the json dump file) and make your modification(s).
+- When adding the value of items via `ItemValue` you need to specify the value data table in which to store the item value.
+This value table is also referenced by the `InventoryItemDetailsData` entry of the item.
+See the [example](https://github.com/smotti/TFWWorkbench-Lua/blob/main/Examples/ItemValue/001_TestItem.json) on how to specify the data table.

 # Thanks!